Why study Mandarin in Taiwan?

 We were warned that the teachers would not speak English in class, but that was not completely true -- if someone was struggling, or didn't get a particular word, the teachers and their assistants would switch to English to help them.

 All of my interactions with the teachers (usually the assistants, who I would see every morning when I dropped off my kids) were in Mandarin.
 The orientation was also in Mandarin, although they translated some parts of the presentation (not the Q&A session, though).
-For parents who couldn't speak Mandarin, this might have been difficult, although at the end of the day everyone seemed to make it through the program OK (also, if you don't speak any Chinese but want to learn a little Mandarin before you go to Taiwan I recommend Pimsleur's Mandarin course.
+For parents who couldn't speak Mandarin, this might have been difficult, although at the end of the day everyone seemed to make it through the program OK (also, if you don't speak any Chinese but want to learn a little Mandarin before you go to Taiwan I recommend the Duolingo Mandarin app).
 You won't become fluent, but you will learn important basics, including tones and some basic phrases).
 NTNU was very good about communication during the program, compared to the lack of communication before the start of camp.

 There were about 85 students in all, most of them American- or Canadian-born Chinese with parents or grandparents from Taiwan.
 There was a sizable number of students who attended expat schools in Hong Kong, some Europeans and Australians, and a small number of Japanese and Korean kids.
 About a quarter of the kids were mixed race.
 When they all got together, they were loud (or louder than Taiwanese students in the presence of teachers) but clearly they had a fun time being together.